Our Core Principles

 - Shall not use information for any personal gain or in any manner that would be contrary to the law or detrimental to the legitimate and ethical objectives of the organization.

-Internal auditors apply the knowledge, skills, and experience needed in the performance of internal audit services.
+Auditors apply the knowledge, skills, and experience needed in the performance of audit services.

 - Shall engage only in those services for which they have the necessary knowledge, skills, and experience.